Due to COVID-19 precautions, Woodcock Nature Center's

 Looking for our trail map?
 Click here.

-Our Nature Center and offices are open Monday-Friday from 9:30am-4:00pm (may vary subject to staff availability, program schedule and holidays). *Our office and facilities will be closed on Monday January 20th in observance of Martin Luther King, Jr.’s birthday.
-We will return on Tuesday January 21st.
-Though we’re closed, you can still come visit!
+Our Nature Center and offices are open Monday-Friday from 9:30am-4:00pm (may vary subject to staff availability, program schedule and holidays).

 Our trails are open to the public 365 days a year from dawn until dusk for family and individual use.
 Trails and grounds close at sunset.
 There is no cost to visit the grounds.

 Visitors are welcome to explore our grounds, visit our birds of prey and use our playground during daylight hours.
 Please note that access to these areas and some parts of our trails may be limited during Woodcock programming such as field trips, birthday parties and summer camp. *Our playground is temporarily closed per local ordinance.

 Group use of the trails or grounds must be arranged in advance with our office.
 WNC runs programs and events daily that may limit your parking or enjoyment of the area.
 Please contact us to find out the best time for your group visit.